Rowanaldinho/UCD_FEWD_Final_Project/README.md

 Restaurant Website for a restaurant named 'Flavour & Finesse'

 Description
 This is a responsive restaurant website that features a modern design using Bootstrap 5.3.3 for the navigation menu and a carousel on the home page.
-Additionally, it includes a table booking system powered by Nodemailer and SendGrid, allowing users to make reservations online.
+Additionally, it includes a table booking system powered by Nodemailer and GMail, allowing users to make reservations online.
 The Menu page links to the Mealdb API

 Features